 Community contribution and leadership are at the heart of the 2SLGBTQ+ community, with leaders often working quietly to achieve growth, understanding and change.

 The Steinert & Ferreiro Award celebrates these unsung heroes of our community.
-An individual will be presented with a commemorative award and a $10,000 cash prize.
+An individual will be presented with a $15,000 cash prize.
 The recipient must agree to accept the award in-person and be publicly acknowledged for their contribution.

-STEP 2: Write a 1,000-2,000 word letter outlining the individual’s accomplishments and significant contributions to the 2SLGBTQ+ community, with three people signing the letter (can be the nominators or others).
+Step 2: Write a 1,000-1,500 word letter outlining the individual’s accomplishments and significant contributions to the 2SLGBTQ+ community.

-STEP 3: Gather letters supporting this application from 2-4 other individuals or organizations that are acquainted with this individual’s work and contributions.
+Step 3: Gather a letter supporting this application from 1 other individual or organization that is acquainted with this individual’s work and contributions.

-The 2023 Steinert & Ferreiro Award will be given out on November 10, 2023 at the Canadian Gay & Lesbian Chamber of Commerce Black & White Gala
+The 2024 Steinert & Ferreiro Award will be presented on November 1, 2024 at the Canadian Gay & Lesbian Chamber of Commerce Black & White Gala.

 To qualify for nomination of the Steinert & Ferreiro Award, the nominee must be physically present for the granting event if selected for the award and must sign the nomination form to indicate agreement to attend the event.